An Eye-Opening Look at Volunteer Time Off Programs

 Wrapping Up

-Volunteer time off gives your employees the freedom they need to volunteer with their favorite organizations regularly.
-Not only will they help those important nonprofits do more to promote their missions, but they’ll also feel more fulfilled, valued, and productive while at work.
-Your business will have a base of thriving employees, a reputation as a responsible company, and the ability to make a positive impact on the world.
+Volunteer time off gives employees the freedom they need to volunteer with their favorite organizations regularly.
+Not only will they help important nonprofits (like yours!) do more to promote their missions, but they’ll also feel more fulfilled, valued, and productive while at work.